wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 The client can then pay their invoices using their local currency or Bitcoin (if they have it).
 In the end: you'll be able to manage and bill your clients and receive payment in Bitcoin.

-I do a bit of consulting work myself and will be using this in the future =)
+I do a bit of consulting work myself and will be using this in the future. =)

 **PS**: If you want to skip the article and go [straight to the code](https://github.com/rdegges/crypto-invoicer), go for it!
 I'm using Node.js, Express.js, and [Coinbase](https://www.coinbase.com) to power the application.

 {% img blog/node-invoicing-service/crypto-invoicer.png alt:"Crypto Invoicer" width:"620" %}{: .center-image }

-## Get Started with Coinbase, Okta, and Node
+## Get Started with Coinbase, Okta, and Node.js

 Before I walk you through building the application, there are a few things you'll need to do.

 You'll need to go create an account with [Coinbase](https://www.coinbase.com/join/51660a68c08669f6b8000046).
 Coinbase is the largest and most popular Bitcoin exchange in the US.
 It allows you to easily get started using Bitcoin without needing to install software, learn a lot, etc.

-You'll also need to create an [Okta developer account](http://synd.co/2zVDRxo).
+You'll also need to create an [Okta developer account](https://developer.okta.com/signup/).
 Okta is an API service that allows you to create user accounts, and perform simple authentication and authorization for your web apps, mobile apps, and API services.

 Finally, you'll need to have Node.js setup on your computer and be ready to do some coding! >:)